andersjanmyr/functional_javascript/intro/01_intro.md

 ![Bushes](the_bushes2.jpg)

 .notes Daddy, daddy, all he did was change the name, he's mocking me!
-Big George goes, Look here fellow, you better change it some more or we'll deport your ass!

 !SLIDE center
 # Big George Makes Some More Calls
 ![george_calls](george_calls.jpg)

+.notes Big George goes, Look here fellow, you better change it some more or we'll deport your ass!

 !SLIDE
 # SchemeScript